 During an interview with the Human Resources Coordinator, it was confirmed that all applicants and employees are required to complete the "PREA Supplemental Questionnaire" which addresses prior sexual misconduct.
 During an interview with the Office of Inspections Chief his department is responsible for the background screenings at hire and every 5 years for staff, as well as for contractors and volunteers.
 This process began in 2015 and is still being completed.
 The party responsible for these backgrounds has been systematically conducting these as quickly as possible to complete all staff backgrounds.
-A review of background screenings of the staff interviewed during the audit found that all files review showed a background screening in 2016.
+A review of background screenings of the staff interviewed during the audit found that the majority have had a background screening in the past 5 years.
+The remaining backgrounds are slated to be completed by the end of August, 2016.
 A review of a volunteer record found that a background had been conducted in 2015.